iamsjunaid/Math-magicians/README.md

 ### Prerequisites

-In order to run this project you need: To clone or fork and run it in a browser
+In order to run this project you need to clone or fork and run it in a browser

 ### Setup